 As far as we’re concerned, a bedroom is a lot more than somewhere you clock in eight precious hours of sleep a night.
 Unlike the rest of your home—which is designed with guests and roommates in mind—the bedroom gives your permission to be a little selfish.
 You can decorate it however you please and use it for some much-needed “you time,” without tidying it up every time you have visitors.
-Plus, over the past few months, your bedroom has been your happy place in the whirlwind, chaotic year that is 2020.
+Plus, your bedroom has been your happy place in the whirlwind, chaotic previous months.

 Unlike the rest of your home—which is designed with guests and roommates in mind—the bedroom gives your permission to be a little selfish.

-But, just because your bedroom is the one place where you can be you doesn’t mean it shouldn’t keep up with the latest trends.
-If you want to breathe some new life into the bedroom come 2021, look no further.
-We asked several designers about the bedroom design trends they think will be big in the new year.
-Though they’re responses run the gamut from crisp, white bedding to multi-functional spaces, it’s clear that beauty sleep has never looked so good.
+But just because your bedroom is the one place where you can be you doesn’t mean it shouldn’t keep up with the latest trends.
+If you want to breathe some new life into the bedroom in 2021, look no further.
+We asked several designers about the bedroom design trends they think will be big in the near future.
+Though their responses run the gamut from crisp, white bedding to multi-functional spaces, it’s clear that beauty sleep has never looked so good.

 “Texture, texture, texture.
 Whether it comes through in your bed linens, on the walls via wallpaper, or through a window seat refresh with cozier textiles, my clients are anticipating they’ll be burrowing this winter and are looking for comfort.” —Kathleen Walsh, designer